AvolitesLtd/TitanManual/docs/controlling-fixtures/changing-fixture-attributes.md

-"Attributes" are the functions of the fixture, like pan, tilt, colour, dimmer, etc. You select which attributes you want to modify using the IPCGBESFX Attribute Bank buttons and set values using the wheels.
+"Attributes" are the functions of the fixture, like pan, tilt, colour, dimmer, etc. You select which attributes you want to modify using the **Attribute Bank** buttons - Intensity, Position, Colour, Gobo, Beam, Effect, Special, FX (abbreviated as IPCGBESFX) and then set values using the wheels.
 The attributes available depend on the fixture type.
 Dimmer channels only have a dimmer attribute.